 7) SLOW RELEASE WATERING FOR HANGING BASKETS

-If you're going on a day out or short break and need a slow release watering option for your hanging baskets try popping in some ice cubes.
-Alternatively a slow release watering spike (available in-store) will drip a steady trickle of water into your baskets or pots.
+If you're going on a day out or short break and need a slow release watering option try a slow release watering spike (available in-store) which will drip a steady trickle of water into your baskets or pots.